grid-line

 by Josh Howarth

-• API calls are failing unexpectedly
+• API calls failing unexpectedly

-• Unexplained gaps appear in data results
+• Unexplained gaps appearing in data results

 • Hitting request limits (status 429) easily